|

 Resistor Construction

-Like garden hoses, conductors that are long and thin offer more
+Like garden hoses, conductive wires that are long and thin offer more

 resistance to current than do ones that are short and fat.